codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 .. literalinclude:: query_builder/050.php

-You can use subqueries instead of an array of values.:
+You can use subqueries instead of an array of values:

 .. literalinclude:: query_builder/051.php